Carbon clash: Manchester scenarios put airline emissions in the policy frame

 These predictions proved to be highly influential.
 They were presented as evidence to climate change policymakers, including the Environmental Audit Committee and HM Treasury's aviation working group.

 The research has informed the Scottish Climate Change Bill and played a crucial role in the debate around including aviation emissions in the UK Climate Change Act.
 The aviation sector has also been included within the EU's flagship mechanism for curbing emissions - the EU Emissions Trading Scheme.

 Campaigning groups have also made use of the research.
 Friends of the Earth, WWF, Plane Stupid and Climate Camp have successfully lobbied the UK government to halt UK airport expansion using evidence from the Tyndall Manchester scenarios.

-In one high publicity stunt at a BAA hearing into airport expansion, campaigners from Plane Stupid strapped the Tyndall research report to their bodies and created a banner, 'Armed with only peer reviewed science'.
-The subsequent media attention, including coverage on Newsnight, effectively presented the report to the aviation sector; key stakeholders such as Airbus, Easyjest and the Civil Aviation Authority have since stepped forward to participate in on-going research on their carbon emissions.
+In one high publicity stunt at a BAA hearing into airport expansion, campaigners from Plane Stupid strapped the Tyndall research report to their bodies and created a banner: 'Armed with only peer reviewed science'.
+The subsequent media attention, including coverage on Newsnight, effectively presented the report to the aviation sector; key stakeholders such as Airbus, Easyjet and the Civil Aviation Authority have since stepped forward to participate in ongoing research on their carbon emissions.

 The emissions scenarios have also been instrumental in halting the expansion of smaller, regional airports and improved carbon budgeting by airport operators.